The Decaying Missing-at-Random Framework: Model Doubly Robust Causal Inference with Partially Labeled Data: Comparative Analysis

-\begin{remark}[Required sparsity conditions under degenerate supervised settings] As introduced in Remarks \ref{remark:cf} and \ref{remark:special-S2}, using the targeted bias-reducing nuisance estimators and the asymmetric cross-fitting strategy, we provide valid inference for the counterfactual mean (and the ATE) in Theorems \ref{t4} and \ref{t4'} under \emph{weaker sparsity conditions} than the literature even under degenerate supervised settings.
-In the following, we focus on the supervised setting (i.e., $R\equiv1$) and consider the following cases: (M1) both nuisance models are correctly specified, (M2) only the OR model is correctly specified, and (M3) only the PS model is correctly specified.
-A summary of the required sparsity conditions is also provided in Table \ref{table:sparsity}.
+We clarify the statements above and consider the following special cases: {\bf (M1)} both nuisance models are correctly specified, {\bf (M2)} only the OR model is correctly specified, and {\bf (M3)} only the PS model is correctly specified.
+Important quantities with $\bs=(s_{\balpha},s_{\bbeta})$ are